grahamegrieve/ClinicArrivals/documentation/FHIRDocumentation.md

 The FHIR interface shall accept a PUT on an Appointment.

-Only 3 fields can be changed, and only one change at at time:
+Only 3 fields can be changed, with only one change at a time:
-* status from booked to arrived (when the patient SMSs that they are in the carparK)
+* status from booked to arrived (when the patient SMSs that they are in the carpark)
 * appending "Appointment URL: {{url}}" to the comments
 * updating the appoint type to "http://hl7.org/au/fhir/CodeSystem/AppointmentType" code = "teleconsultation" or removing it